denius/UnitRangesSortedSets.jl/README.md

 * in any case of iterating over `range`s or consecutively element-wise in any `AbstractUnitRangesSortedSet` is much much faster then in any another variant.
-* element-wise iterating, and over ranges iterating, in `VecUnitRangesSortedSet` is faster by the orders over `UnitRangesSortedSet`
+* element-wise iterating, and over ranges iterating, in `VecUnitRangesSortedSet` is faster by the orders over `UnitRangesSortedSet`.
-* when created from elements in random order, `UnitRangesSortedSet` is vastly superior to the `Vec` variant
+* when created from elements in random order, `UnitRangesSortedSet` is vastly superior to the `Vec` variant.
-* creating in consecutively element-wise order, `VecUnitRangesSortedSet` is an order faster by the twin
+* creating in consecutively element-wise order, `VecUnitRangesSortedSet` is an order faster by the twin.
-* in searching operations (`in()`, `subset()`) `VecUnitRangesSortedSet` variant is faster: in Julia-v1.6 it is twice as fast, in Julia-1.8 the speedup is about 20-30%
+* in searching operations (`in()`, `subset()`) `VecUnitRangesSortedSet` variant is faster: in Julia-v1.6 it is twice as fast, in Julia-1.8 the speedup is about 20-30%.
-* if your range diapason is about some millions of elements then the `BitSet` the best choice for creating.
-And then `convert(UnitRangesSortedSet, someBitSetContainer)` is the solution to have fast iteration over container
+* if your range diapason is about some millions of elements then the `BitSet` is the best choice for creating.
+And then `convert(UnitRangesSortedSet, someBitSetContainer)` is the solution to have the fast iteration over container.

 In either case, both of them can be converted to each other using the appropriate constructor.

+### Note

-Note: for `Char`, `StepRange{Char,UInt8}` will be used, with a step of `oneunit(UInt8)` if needed.
+For `Char`, `StepRange{Char,UInt8}` will be used, with a step of `oneunit(UInt8)` if needed.